Model & Strategy

 Moy was also recipient of the 2009 Premier Dream Catcher award from the San Francisco Unified School District, California Arts Council Director’s Award, and 2013 American Leadership Forum of Silicon Valley Class XXV.

-CAST’s mission and work put a permanent stop to San Francisco and Oakland’s loss of cultural assets, organizations at great risk of displacement in one of the most expensive real estate markets in the U.S. To date, CAST has purchased and opened two buildings in central San Francisco which house two contemporary arts organizations serving an estimated 95,000 people yearly or one in eight San Franciscans.
-Currently, another four arts center projects are in development, totaling over 100,000 square feet in San Francisco and Oakland.
+CAST provides a game-changing strategy that puts a permanent stop to San Francisco and Oakland’s loss of cultural assets in one of the most expensive real estate markets in the US.
+To date, CAST purchased and opened two buildings in central San Francisco, which house two contemporary arts organizations serving ~95,000 people yearly.
+There are presently three additional arts facility projects in the development pipeline, totaling over 100,000 square feet in San Francisco and Oakland.

-CAST launched work to create a dynamic city-wide map of cultural facilities as a tool for CAST, urban planners, policymakers, and institutional and individual funders of cultural facilities.
+CAST launched Culture Compass, an online dynamic city-wide map of cultural facilities as a tool for CAST, urban planners, policymakers, and institutional and individual funders of cultural facilities.

-This year alone, Amsterdam, Austin, Denver, Los Angeles, Seattle, Sydney, and Vancouver are looking at CAST as a model.
-In February 2019, The City of London launched its Creative Land Trust, a loan fund modeled on CAST for artistic and creative enterprises to acquire workspaces.
+CAST has been cited as a model by the Federal Reserve Bank of San Francisco, World Cities Cultural Forum, and by civic and cultural leaders in Amsterdam, Austin, Denver, Paris, Seattle, Sydney, and Vancouver, among many others.
+In February 2019, the city of London launched its Creative Land Trust, a loan fund modeled after CAST for artists and creative enterprises to acquire workspaces.